evryfs/github-actions-runner-operator/README.md

 Declare a resource like [in the example](config/samples/garo_v1alpha1_githubactionrunner.yaml)

-## Missing parts and weaknesses
+## Weaknesses

-* There is a possibility that a runner pod can be deleted while running a build, if it is able to pick a build in the time between listing the api and doing the scaling logic
+* There is a theoretical possibility that a runner pod can be deleted while running a build, if it is able to pick a build in the time between listing the api and doing the scaling logic.

 ## development

 Operator is based on [Operator SDK](https://github.com/operator-framework/operator-sdk) / [Kube builder](https://github.com/kubernetes-sigs/kubebuilder) and written in Go.